 This is Mexico as you’ve never seen it.
-A bastion of colonial Spanish architecture 170 miles northwest of Mexico City, San Miguel de Allende’s historic center is a 64-square-block stretch of inviting cobblestone streets, colorful stucco structures, and alleys filled with authentic Mexican wares.
-The 500-year-old city, designated a UNESCO World Heritage Site, will make you feel like you’ve stepped back in time—burros still traverse the cobblestone streets to deliver milk and fire wood.
+A bastion of colonial Spanish architecture 170 miles northwest of Mexico City, San Miguel de Allende’s historic center is a 64-square-block stretch of inviting cobblestone streets, colorful stucco structures, and alleyways filled with authentic Mexican wares.
+The 500-year-old city, designated a UNESCO World Heritage Site, will make you feel like you’ve stepped back in time—burros still traverse the cobblestone streets to deliver milk and firewood.
 Still, the city’s well-heeled crowd of artists, locals, and expats create a cosmopolitan feel, which you’ll experience while perusing galleries, jazz clubs, and bistros.

-This is the city’s central plaza, and the perfect place to relax in the shade and sample grilled corn known as elote from local street vendors.
+The city’s central plaza is the perfect place to relax and enjoy grilled corn (elote) from local street vendors.
 On the south side of the square, stop into La Parroquia, a church whose pink spires are a town landmark.

 Visit the Cañada de la Virgen, a 40-acre archeological site originally habited by Otomí and Toltec Indians over 1,000 years ago.
-Explore the site’s seven pyramids, spread out across four complexes, on a guided walking tour.
+Explore the site’s seven pyramids spread out across four complexes on a guided walking tour.

 Don't miss a soak in the public hot springs of La Gruta, which translates to “the grotto.”
 A 20-minute drive outside San Miguel de Allende, the hot springs are made up of open-air pools as well as a steamy grotto.